alexandrglm/myLearningCorner/OpenBootcamp/FrontEnd/TypeScript/03_Functions.md

 >- A function designed to create new objects, is called an object constructor.~

 ### ⚡ Arrow functions
+Same as declaring any function, but:
+1. Can be invoked at any time.
+2. Can be used as entry params., as a callbak, like *"When X thing is executed, Y thing is told to do A thing*.

 Allows a **short syntax** for the function expression.
 ```ts
 // ES5 and earlier